Public Citizen: Activism

 Public Citizen has also been active organizing rallies and other actions in support of democracy and seeking to reduce the influence of money on politics.
-In 2012 they helped to organize a week-long event in Washington, D.C. to educate, raise awareness and seek support for efforts to pass a Constitutional amendment to overturn the Supreme Court's Citizens United decision.
+In 2012 they helped to organize a week-long event in Washington, D.C., to educate, raise awareness and seek support for efforts to pass a Constitutional amendment to overturn the Supreme Court's Citizens United decision.
 They have worked successfully to get state legislatures to call for Citizens United to be overturned.
-In 2025, they helped organize over 2,000 No Kings Protests across the United States.
+In 2025, they helped organize over 2,000 No Kings protests across the United States.

 History

 In 1968, Nader recruited seven volunteer law students, dubbed "Nader's Raiders" by the Washington press corps, to evaluate the efficacy and operation of the Federal Trade Commission (FTC).
 The group's ensuing report, which criticized the body as "ineffective" and "passive" led to an American Bar Association investigation of the FTC.
 Based on the results of that second study, Richard Nixon revitalized the agency and sent it on a path of vigorous consumer protection and antitrust enforcement for the rest of the 1970s.

 Nader's Raiders became involved in such issues as nuclear safety, international trade, regulation of insecticides, meat processing, pension reform, land use, and banking.

 Following the publication of the report, Nader founded Public Citizen in 1971 to engage in public interest lobbying and activism on issues of consumer rights.
 He served on its board of directors until 1980.

+In the aftermath of Ralph Nader's 2000 presidential campaign, Public Citizen disassociated itself from Nader.
+A 2001 article in the progressive magazine Mother Jones reported that Nader's association with Public Citizen was causing fundraising problems.
+The article cited a letter Public Citizen wrote to its members in which it disclaimed an association with Nader: "Although Ralph Nader was our founder, he has not held an official position in the organization since 1980 and does not serve on the board.
+Public Citizen — and the other groups that Mr. Nader founded — act independently."